South Carolina Paraquat Lawsuit

 Who is at risk?

-The use of Paraquat in the United States began in 1964, and continues to this day despite other governments such as China and the Europeon Union already banning it.
+The use of Paraquat in the United States began in 1964, and continues to this day despite other governments such as China and the European Union already banning it.
 It is typically used in agricultural settings, but also is used on golf courses and in grounds maintenance at large facilities such as schools, parks, factories and other industrial sites.
 The people most impacted are those who mixed the chemicals or inhaled them during or just after application.
 This includes:

 - Farmers